 London Explorer Pass Review: Is It Worth It?

 So, is the London Explorer Pass worth it?
-As with all city passes, the answer depends on how you use it.
+As with all sightseeing passes, the answer depends on how you use it.

 Of course, there are a few drawbacks.
 As we’ve mentioned, entry to the Tower of London and Windsor Castle is not available on the London Explorer Pass.
 However, if the pass is otherwise a good fit, you may wish to buy both the Explorer Pass and the London Pass.
 You could also purchase separate tickets, albeit not at a discount, to visit sites not included with the London Explorer Pass.